miguelinux314/experiment-notebook/docs/_sources/basic_workflow.rst.txt

  This avoids re-running the ``@enb.atable.column_function``-decorated functions more than once.

 **3 - Data reporting**
 ----------------------

 Produced results are made available as :class:`pandas.DataFrame` instances.
 The ``enb`` library provides a few automatic tools to analyze and report one or more data columns.
-More specifically, the :mod:`enb.aanalysis` module provides several subclasses of the :class:`enb.aanalysis.Analyzer` class, e.g.:

-  * :class:`enb.aanalysis.ScalarDistributionAnalyzer`
-  * :class:`enb.aanalysis.TwoColumnScatterAnalyzer`
-  * :class:`enb.aanalysis.TwoColumnLineAnalyzer`
-  * :class:`enb.aanalysis.HistogramDistributionAnalyzer`
+You can find gallery of plotting and analysis tools available in `enb` in the :doc:`analyzer_gallery`.

 The most basic automatic analyzer is :class:`enb.aanalysis.ScalarDistributionAnalyzer`.
 It produces an histogram of the values of a given data column, and shows average and